Celebrating 19 years!

-We all have some opinions and thoughts about what has been happening in our country, and more directly right outside our windows here over the last several weeks, with the protests concerning police actions.
+We all have some opinions and thoughts about what has been happening in our country, and more directly right outside our windows with the protests concerning police actions.
 To some of us, those actions and reactions are more personal than others.
 Regardless of where you may stand on the issues that are being raised, it is my opinion that at least these protests have led to much needed dialogue and the beginnings of some much needed changes.
 The diversity that I have noticed among the peaceful protesters is I think an indication of how much some of the issues resonate in our total society, not just one segment that may be disproportionately affected.

 Saxon Gilmore & Carraway, P.A. began and still exists today based on diversity and a sense of comradery similar to family.
 Just like any family, we might quarrel and disagree on occasion, but I believe we have and always have had mutual respect among everyone at every level.
 I am very proud of that!
 With that being said, there is always room for improvement.
 I want to thank Frazier, our only non-minority equity partner, for bringing to Bernice’s and my attention the recognition of Juneteenth that another firm has chosen to make.
 Even though the significance of Juneteenth to African-Americans was not taught in any school I attended while growing up, as I assume is the case for each of you, I became aware and started celebrating Juneteenth later in my life.
 I want to take a minute to provide a short history of its meaning.
 President Abraham Lincoln announced the Emancipation Proclamation on September 22, 1862 (it became effective January 1, 1863) which freed the slaves.
 Juneteenth is actually the celebration of the day (June 19, 1865) that a Union general read aloud military orders in Texas declaring that all slaves in that state were free.
 Over time, the holiday has come to include a celebration of the end of slavery generally.
 African-Americans sometimes refer to Juneteenth as our Independence Day.
 Let me stress that this in no way is meant to detract from the nation’s July 4th independence celebration.